POSTPONED due to COVID-19

 First Houston Muslim-Christian Summer School

-The Muslim-Christian Summer School at Houston is a one-week residential summer program that brings Muslim and Christian students together to learn about each others’ faith from fellow students and from participating scholars from the CMCS in Oxford, England, Rice, HBU, U of H, UH Downtown, Baylor University and the Hijaz Muslim College.
+The Muslim-Christian Summer School at Houston is a one-week residential summer program that brings Muslim and Christian students together to learn about each others’ faith from fellow students and from participating scholars from CMCS Oxford, England; Rice; Houston Baptist University; University of Houston; UH Downtown; Baylor University; and the Hijaz Muslim College.

 The course breaks down barriers, enhances the student’s own studies, and equips them for their future careers.
 Students attend lectures, workshops and tutorials led by Christian and Muslim academics exploring sacred texts, shared history, contemporary issues and difficult questions.
 They also share meals and recreational times, and together visit mosques and churches.